rtcharity/academic-kickstart/content/blog/cost-effectiveness_of_developing_a_vaccine.md

 Previously we noted that the malaria vaccine involved [spending ~$605M in fixed costs](/ea/1l4/how_much_does_it_cost_to_research_and_develop_a/) to unlock the ability to [roll out the vaccine for $22/child](/ea/1l5/how_much_does_it_cost_to_rollout_a_vaccine/).
 The Global Burden of Disease estimated a yearly malaria burden of 56.2M DALYs, with 44.3M global DALYs for those under five, and 42.1M of those in SSA ([Global Burden of Disease,  Results Tool, 2016c](http://ghdx.healthdata.org/gbd-results-tool?params=gbd-api-2016-permalink/a5fdf7803b03487a8b851317d76fc5d2)).
 Modeling in Guesstimate, accounting for uncertainty by using a range of vaccine efficacy between 39-75% (the upper end of which is closer to vaccine efficacy for established vaccines), an expected R&D cost between $600-1,000M and a cost per person between $18-25, we get an estimate of $12-23/DALY for roll-out costs alone and $13-33/DALY including R&D costs.

-3\.
+<a name="variance-and-assumptions">3.
 Why do these estimates vary?
-What assumptions are we making?
+What assumptions are we making?</a>

 How do we assess the cost-effectiveness of developing a new vaccine, from scratch, before anything is known about the vaccine?
 As mentioned by [Dalton (2016)](https://docs.google.com/document/d/1Jmp1LQEem9E29ynSrqYrkiCsFFMrvyZLPqPl3Itdaak/edit) (p13), research is “by nature the exploration of the unknown” and thus is naturally difficult to estimate.